How to Heal After An Intimate Betrayal

 Almost everyone faces betrayal during their lifetime, usually several times over.

 Betrayal might come about due to the disloyalty of a parent, a child, a sibling, a partner, a friend, a boss, a teacher, or a spiritual mentor.
-Whatever the cause, a breach of faith can, and often does, devastate you to the core.
+But an intimate betrayal can especially devastate you to the core.

 4 Ways to Soften the Initial Impact of Betrayal